apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 ## <a name="KnownIssues"></a> Known Issues

 Following failures are known and expected to fail as of now.
-1. AzureBlobFileSystem.setXAttr() and AzureBlobFileSystem.getXAttr() will fail when attempted on root ("/") path.
+1. AzureBlobFileSystem.setXAttr() and AzureBlobFileSystem.getXAttr() will fail when attempted on root ("/") path with `Operation failed: "The request URI is invalid.", HTTP 400 Bad Request`

 ## <a name="testing"></a> Testing ABFS